SvenGroot/Ookii.CommandLine/README.md

 ## Overview

-Ookii.CommandLine is a library that helps you to parse command line arguments for your applications.
-It allows you to easily define a set of accepted arguments, and then parse the command line supplied to your application for those arguments.
+Ookii.CommandLine is a library that helps you to parse command line arguments for your application.
+It allows you to easily define a set of strongly-typed arguments, and then parse the command line supplied to your application for those arguments.
 In addition, it allows you to generate usage help from the arguments that you defined which you can display to the user.

-Ookii.CommandLine can be used with any kind of .Net application, whether Console, Windows Forms, or WPF.
-Although a limited subset of functionality – particularly related around generating usage help text – is geared primarily towards console applications that are invoked from the command prompt, the main command line parsing functionality is usable in any application that needs to process command line arguments.
+Ookii.CommandLine can be used with any kind of .Net application, whether console or GUI.
+Although a limited subset of functionality—particularly related around generating usage help text—is geared primarily towards console applications that are invoked from the command line, the main command line parsing functionality is usable in any application that needs to process command line arguments.

+Command line parsing is done in a way that is similar to that used by PowerShell.
+Each argument has a name (case insensitive by default), and can be supplied by name on the command line.
+An argument can also be positional, in which case it can be supplied without the name.
+Arguments can be required or optional, and there is support for switch arguments (which don't need a value but are either present or not) and arguments with multiple values.
+Various aspects of the parsing behavior can be customized, and there is also support for a mode where arguments have long and short names with different prefixes.

 To define a set of command line arguments, you create a class that will hold their values.
 The constructor parameters and properties of that class determine the set of arguments that are accepted.
-Attributes can be used to specify things such as the argument name and whether or not an argument is required, and to specify descriptions used to customize the usage help.
+Attributes can be used to specify things such as the argument name and whether or not an argument is required or positional, and to specify descriptions used in the generated usage help.

-Command line parsing is done in a way that is similar to that used by Windows PowerShell.
-Each argument has a name, and can be supplied by name on the command line.
-An argument can also be positional, in which case it can be supplied without the name.
-Arguments can be required or optional, and there is support for switch arguments (which don't need a value but are either present or not) and arguments with multiple values.
-Various aspects of the parsing, such as the argument name prefix (typically a `/` or a `-`), can be customized.

 For example, the following class defines four arguments: a required positional argument, an optional positional argument, a named argument, and a switch argument:

 ```csharp
 class MyArguments